moorepants/learn-multibody-dynamics/orientation.rst

    sm.trigsimp(B.dcm(A)*A.dcm(N))

 But, the answer can also be found by calling ``.dcm()`` with the two reference frames in question.
-As long as there is a succussive path between the two reference frames, this is sufficient for obtaining the desired direction cosine
+As long as there is a successive path between the two reference frames, this is sufficient for obtaining the desired direction cosine
 matrix: